Didstopia/SDL2-Dockerfile/README.md

-# NOTE: Work in progress!

-Based on the official Ubuntu 16.04 image.
+Aims to be provide support for building SDL2 (libsdl2) cross-platform projects.

 Contains:

 * Version 4.8 gcc/g++ toolchain
 * Support for building both 32- and 64-bit Linux builds
 * Support for building both 32- and 64-bit MinGW builds
+* [NEW] Support for msbuild/.NET (using Mono)
 * A few extra dependencies, such as Git and Python/pip

-This dockerfile aims to be a full solution for building SDL2 (libsdl2) cross-platform projects.

 Tags: libsdl, libsdl2, sdl, sdl2, gcc, g++, mingw